11. Matrices and Other Arraysļ

 being integer and character vectors, respectively.

-which would suggest that we have introduced something novel.
+suggesting that we have introduced something novel.

 An object of the above class can be instantiated by calling new: